survivejs/react-book/manuscript/03_developing_with_webpack.md

 ...
 ```

-Hit `npm run dev` now and point your browser to *localhost:8080* provided you are using the default port.
+Hit `npm start` now and point your browser to *localhost:8080* provided you are using the default port.

 To see the magic in action, you should open up *main.css* and change the background color to something nice like `lime` (`background: lime`).
 Develop styles as needed.
 Experiment.